Lawsuit: Maryland Jail Only Let Christians Apply for Chaplain Position - Legal Reader

 But Maciel’s clarification does not adequately address the core of Bridges and CAIR’s complain, which is that the application even requires prospective chaplains to affirm their Christian faith.

-“Approximately a quarter of the individuals detained at [Prince George’s County Upper Marlboro jail]

-Identify as Muslim, and religious litmus tests should never be a prerequisite for chaplains who seek to meet their needs,” said CAIR and Seddiq Law attorney Mirriam Seddiq.
+“Approximately a quarter of the individuals detained at [Prince George’s County Upper Marlboro jail] identify as Muslim, and religious litmus tests should never be a prerequisite for chaplains who seek to meet their needs,” said CAIR and Seddiq Law attorney Mirriam Seddiq.

 Sources